Patrons and ambassadors

 Jean Bevan is a partner in their law firm Bevan Kidwell LLP, along with her brother John, where she heads up the corporate and commercial department.
 Jean has been involved with Make-A-Wish UK for more than 15 years and has been integral to the successes of both the Valentine’s Ball and Spring Ball since their inception.
 Jean is a Patron for Make-A-Wish.
 In her spare time, Jean enjoys running marathons and playing football; though she tells us she has recently started making homemade jam too.
 Watch this space!

 Ian is Senior Vice President of International Promotions for 20th Century Fox, based in London.
 He oversees all commercial partnerships for films made by the studio and that's included working on productions like the ‘Ice Age’ franchise and ‘Avatar’.
-Prior to working at Fox, Ian held executive roles for Warner Bros. and was involved in the rebranding of the Odeon cinema chain.
+Prior to working at Fox, Ian held executive roles at Warner Bros. and was involved in the rebranding of the Odeon cinema chain.

 - Barry Clayman, OBE